For a pregnancy to occur, every step in the reproduction process has to happen correctly. In a woman, a number of factors can disrupt this process.

 A woman’s age: The most important factor influencing a woman’s chance of conceiving is her age.
-As a woman ages, the number of healthy eggs produced declines especially after the age of 36.
-Find out more about age & fertility
+As a woman ages, the number of healthy eggs produced declines, especially after the age of 36.

-Tubal disease or problems with the fallopian tube: If a woman’s fallopian tubes are blocked, this may prevent the sperm meeting with the egg.
-Find out more about tubal disease
+Tubal disease or problems with the fallopian tubes: If a woman’s fallopian tubes are blocked, this may prevent the sperm meeting the egg.

-Endometriosis: Endometriosis affects about 10 to 20% of women of reproductive age.
-It occurs when the endometrial tissue normally lines the uterus, implants and grows outside the uterus in the ovaries, fallopian tubes or bladder.
-Find out more about endometriosis
+Endometriosis: Endometriosis affects about 10-20% of women of reproductive age.
+It occurs when the endometrial tissue that normally lines the uterus, implants and grows outside the uterus in the ovaries, fallopian tubes or bladder.

-PCOS: A hormonal condition associated with irregular ovulation, increased androgen activity and insulin resistance.
-It is the most common cause of female infertility.
-Find out more about PCOS
+PCOS: A hormonal condition, associated with irregular ovulation, increased androgen activity and insulin resistance.
+This is the most common cause of female infertility.

-Fibroids: Fibroids are benyn polyps or tumours that are common in the uterus however some types can interfere with fertility by blocking the fallopian tubes or disrupting implantations.
-Find out more about fibroids
+Fibroids: Fibroids are benign polyps or tumours that are common in the uterus, however some types can interfere with fertility by blocking the fallopian tubes or disrupting implantations.

 Diagnosis of female infertility